ollyhodson1/spl-feedback-questionnaire/README.md

 # SPL Feedback questionnaire

-This is a no-build static web app.
+Simple static GitHub Pages version.

-Upload `index.html` to the root of a GitHub repository and publish it using GitHub Pages.
+Upload `index.html` and `README.md` to the root of the repository, then use:

+Settings → Pages → Deploy from a branch → main → /root

-Google Sheets endpoint is already included in the code.
+Responses are sent to the Google Apps Script endpoint already included in `index.html`.